massage

 New Forms of Massage

 There are other forms of massage therapy from Japan too.
-These forms of massage combine Eastern and Western medical philosophies to make unique types of massage therapy that are very effective.
+They combine Eastern and Western medical philosophies to make unique types of massage therapy that are very effective.
 Here is a list of some of those therapies.

 • Hoshino Therapy